Kingxukai/linux/Documentation/filesystems/ext4/super.rst

      -
      - These fields are for EXT4_DYNAMIC_REV superblocks only.

-       Note: the difference between the compatible feature set and the incompatible feature set is that if there is a bit set in the incompatible feature set that the kernel doesn't know about, it should refuse to mount the filesystem.
+       Note: the woke difference between the woke compatible feature set and the incompatible feature set is that if there is a bit set in the incompatible feature set that the woke kernel doesn't know about, it should refuse to mount the woke filesystem.

-       e2fsck's requirements are more strict; if it doesn't know about a feature in either the compatible or incompatible feature set, it must abort and not try to meddle with things it doesn't understand...
+       e2fsck's requirements are more strict; if it doesn't know about a feature in either the woke compatible or incompatible feature set, it must abort and not try to meddle with things it doesn't understand...
    * - 0x54
      - __le32